-Drivers: all. pdf driver fonts map to Courier, Helvetica, or Times-Roman, and support only symbol set 9J (Windows ANSI characters).
-Ps maps based on the [psmap] section in ufparam.txt.
+Drivers: all.
+PDF driver fonts map to Courier, Helvetica, or Times-Roman based on the [pdfmap] section if ufparam.txt, and support only symbol set 9J (ISO8859-1 with extensions).
+PS maps based on the [psmap] section in ufparam.txt.
 Zebra fonts are limited in scalability, and the font codes are letters or numbers that identify internal font codes specified in the ZPL documentation.
 Zebra shading is limited to 0% or 100%.
-Zebra doesn't support colors or justification.
-Wrap and fit options are only available on pcl and pdf drivers.
+Zebra doesn't support colors or decimal justification, or wrap and fit options.
 Light and underline options are only supported by the pcl driver.